 The density/viscothermal characteristics (viscosity, thermal conduction) of the volume of air enclosed within the bowl plays a critical role in the fine-tuning of the spectrum of each note on a timpano.
 The density/viscothermal characteristics determine how easily this internal air can be displaced by the motion of the vibrating head affecting how it interacts with the various modes of vibration of the head.
 The density/viscothermal characteristics of the internal air also affects how quickly the bowl volume can be normalized (i.e. equal to that of the external air mass above the head) via expulsion/induction of air through the vent at the bottom of the drum.
 Bowl material is a factor here as well.
 See Why Copper?

 This volume of air also has its own modes of vibration, which can interact with the modes of vibration of the head, reinforcing and canceling the various modes.
-It is in fact the volume of air in the bowl that helps dampen the actual fundamental of the drum so that pitch can be discerned by the listener (see Fleisher & Fastl).
+It is in fact the volume of air in the bowl that helps damp the actual fundamental of the drum so that pitch can be discerned by the listener (see Fleisher & Fastl).
 Too little air volume and it is easy to overplay the drum creating destructive hyper-resonances within the frequency range of the preferred modes.

 The Rogers Accusonic timpani (1970s) were notorious for having this trait.
 The shallow bowl limited the volume of air that the bowl could contain for the extended range (1 octave) of the drum, limiting the usable dynamic range to somewhere between pianissimo and poco forte.
 Anything above that and the sound became distorted.
 In defense of the Rogers Accusonic, they were designed for use in the American elementary and middle school market, not for use with a full sized symphony orchestra.